-The total supported latency is the multiple of the aggregation window duration times the evaluation offset.
-In the screenshot example, the latency is 15 minutes (a 5 minute aggregation window X 3 windows).
+The total supported latency is the product of the aggregation window duration multiplied by the evaluation offset.
+In the example screenshot above, the supported latency is 3 minutes (a 1-minute aggregation window multiplied by three windows).

-If the event type data comes from an APM language agent and is aggregated from many app instances (for example,
+If the data type comes from an APM language agent and is aggregated from many app instances (for example,

 TransactionErrors, etc.), we recommend using an evaluation offset of 3 with 1 minute aggregation windows.